 The Metro Vision Regional Transportation Plan (MVRTP) is the transportation plan that implements the transportation element of Metro Vision.
 The MVRTP contains an unconstrained vision plan, outlining the region's total transportation needs, as well as the Fiscally Constrained RTP, which includes those projects that can be implemented given the anticipated level of funding.
-The 2035 MVRTP and Fiscally Constrained 2035 RTP were first adopted on December 19, 2007 and last amended in April 2014.
+The 2035 MVRTP was first adopted on December 19, 2007 and last amended in April 2014.
+The Fiscally Constrained 2040 RTP will be adopted in February 2015.